Charles Breese (politician): Caernarvonshire, 1918

 Given the connection between the Breese family and David Lloyd George it is not surprising that Breese was selected as Coalition Liberal Parliamentary candidate for the constituency of Caernarvonshire for the 1918 general election.
 Caernarvonshire was a new constituency being made up from the merger between two pre-war seats Arfon and Eifion.
 The former MP for Eifion, Ellis William Davies was a supporter of H H Asquith and strongly opposed to Lloyd George.
 He tried to manoeuvre his succession to the new Caernarvonshire seat by quickly setting up a combined Arfon and Eifion Liberal Association and packing it with his own supporters to secure the nomination.
 Many of the local Liberal Clubs refused to acknowledge Ellis' nomination by this route however and chose their own delegates who convened a new adoption process.
 The three candidates for the nomination were Breese, Ellis Davies and R. T. Jones, the general secretary of the North Wales Quarrymen's Union who was actually the Labour candidate.
 Breese won the contest and went on to face both men in the general election itself, Jones standing as an Independent Labour candidate and Ellis Davies as a Liberal but in support of the Asquithian party.
 Breese no doubt received the Coalition Coupon as he stood as a Coalition Liberal and he faced no Conservative Party opposition.
 He won the election gaining 10,488 votes to Jones' 8,145 with Davies third on 4,937.

 1918-1922

 In 1921 Breese was appointed by the Minister of Pensions, Ian Macpherson to serve on the Pensions Advisory Committee set up to decide on the final awards to be made to applicants under the War Pensions Act, 1921 The following year, he was appointed PPS to HAL Fisher the President of the Board of Education.

 At the 1922 general election Breese stood in Caernarvonshire as a Lloyd George National Liberal.
 He again faced no Tory opponent and this time the Independent Liberals did not put up a candidate.
 However, in a straight fight with R T Jones for Labour he lost by 14,016 votes to 12,407.
 He did not stand for Parliament again.

 Death

 Breese died from heart failure while grouse shooting on Arenig Mountain near Bala on 15 August 1932, aged 65 years.
+His daughter Beatrice married Lt.
+Col. John Corbet Yale of the Yale family, parents of Queen's Counsel David Yale.